-1. promptly notify a client or third person of the receipt of funds, securities, or other properties in which the client or third person has an interest;

-4. promptly pay or deliver to the client or third person as requested by the client or third person the funds, securities, or other properties in the possession of the lawyer which the client or third person is entitled to receive.
+- promptly notify a client or third person of the receipt of funds, securities, or other properties in which the client or third person has an interest; \ \ \ - (4) promptly pay or deliver to the client or third person as requested by the client or third person the funds, securities, or other properties in the possession of the lawyer that the client or third person is entitled to receive.

-NY State Bar Assn Comm on Prof Ethics Op 717 (1999) and Bar Assn of Nassau County Comm on Prof Ethics Op 96-13 (1996), found that a lawyer's failure to properly discharge his or her responsibilities regarding a valid third-party lien constitutes a violation of Code of Professional Responsibility DR 9-102(c) (22 NYCRR 1200.46[c]).
-In short, these opinions require that an attorney:
+NY State Bar Assn Comm on Prof Ethics Op 717 (1999) and Bar Assn of Nassau County Comm on Prof Ethics Op 96-13 (1996), found that a lawyer's failure to properly discharge his or her responsibilities regarding a valid third-party lien constitutes a violation of Code of Professional Responsibility DR 9-102(c) (22 NYCRR former 1200.46[c]; now RPC 1.15[c]).
+In short, an attorney must:

-- notify the client and the holders of valid liens and assignments when a recovery is received (Code of Professional Responsibility DR 9-102[c][1] [22 NYCRR 1200.46(c)(1)]); - pay the lien holder if the lien is not disputed by the client (Code of Professional Responsibility DR 9-102[c][4] [22 NYCRR 1200.46(c)(4)]); - remit any undisputed portion of the funds to the lien holder and, if the client disputes the lien, hold any disputed portion in escrow pending resolution of the dispute.
+- notify the client and the holders of valid liens and assignments when recovery is received (see RPC 1.15[c][1]); - pay the lien holder if the lien is not disputed by the client (see RPC 1.15[c][4]); - remit any undisputed portion of the funds to the lien holder and, if the client disputes the lien, hold any disputed portion in escrow pending resolution of the dispute.